davidAlgis/InteropUnityCUDA/Readme.md

 This library contains two basics examples of actions :
 - ActionSampleTexture : it register a Unity __texture__ into CUDA and write some color into it.
+- ActionSampleTextureArray : it register a Unity __texture array__ into CUDA and write some color into each texture slice.
 - ActionSampleVertexBuffer : it register a Unity __vertex buffer of `float4`__ into CUDA and change their values.

 ## InteropUnityCUDA the Unity project

 The folder `InteropUnityCUDA` contains the Unity project with the script to handle actions and call them in render thread.
 Furthermore, there is a script to display in Unity the log informations of the different plugin that use logger of Utilities (see. above).

-The project has only one scene that demonstrate the two simple actions describe above.
+The project has only one scene that demonstrate the three simple actions describe above.

 # Create your own action